'Like High-Definition From The Heavens'; NOAA Releases New Images Of Earth

 "The release of the first images today is the latest step in a new age of weather satellites," the agency said in a press release.
 "It will be like high-definition from the heavens."

-It is significantly more advanced than the current GOES satellite, which measures only 5 spectral bands.
+It is significantly more advanced than the current GOES satellite, which measures only five spectral bands.

 In the press release, Stephen Volz, director of NOAA's Satellite and Information Service, wrote of the new photos: